 In April 2011, we introduced the pupil premium and the service premium.
 This gave schools £625 million of extra funding to close attainment gaps for disadvantaged pupils and to assist with the pastoral needs of children with parents in the armed forces.

 Pupil premium funding has increased year on year.
-It will rise to £2.5 billion in the year 2014 to 2015.
+We will spend £2.545 billion in the 2015 to 2016 financial year.

 We published an independent evaluation of the pupil premium in July 2013.

 Ofsted have published 3 reviews on how schools are spending pupil premium funding: